Murder of Lord Darnley: Aftermath

 Accused of the murder, the Earl of Bothwell escaped to Norway, but was imprisoned for the rest of his life at Dragsholm in Denmark and buried at Fårevejle Church, shown above.

 According to his statement, the next morning the queen's servant Nicolas Hubert, known as French Paris, came to the queen's bedchamber at Holyrood Palace to hang her bed with black curtains for mourning and light candles in the "ruelle", a space between the bed and the wall.
 A lady in waiting, Madame de Bryant gave him a fried egg for his breakfast.
 He noticed her speaking privately with James Hepburn, 4th Earl of Bothwell, concealed behind a curtain.

+The town treasurer of Edinburgh, John Weston, was asked to organise building works at the "provestis logeing of the Kirk of Feild" on 11 February 1567, including the removal and infilling of the back doorway through the town wall.
+He died later in the month and the work was continued in May by the new treasurer John Harwod who rebuilt the town wall by the lodging.

+Darnley's father, the Earl of Lennox, wrote to Queen Mary asking for a trial.
+His letters of 17 March 1566 list the names of suspects whose names had been written on "tickets" fixed to the door of St Giles.
+These included; the Earl of Bothwell, James Balfour, David Chalmers, Black John Spens, Seigneur Francis, Bastian Pagez, a soldier John or Charles Bordeaux, and Joseph, the brother of David Rizzio.